norvig/paip-lisp/docs/chapter23.md

 Also important was microcode to implement certain frequently used generic operations.
 For example, in the Symbolics 3600 Lisp Machine, the microcode for addition simultaneously did an integer add, a floating-point add, and a check of the tag bits.
 If both arguments turned out to be either integers or floating-point numbers, then the appropriate result was taken.
-Otherwise, a trap was signaled, and a converison routine was entered.
+Otherwise, a trap was signaled, and a conversion routine was entered.
 This approach makes the compiler relatively simple, but the trend in architecture is away from highly microcoded processors toward simpler (RISC) processors.

 **Software.** We can remove many of these problems with a technique known as *byte-code assembly.* Here we translate the instructions into a vector of bytes and then interpret the bytes with a byte-code interpreter.